Skip to main content

 The starting point for retail investors is typically cash, which is considered a low-risk asset with a stable return, hence its 'low beta'.
 However, it is important to note that cash sometimes offers lower yields compared to the equity market, and this was the case for a decade after the Global Financial Crisis of 2007-08.
 Growth equities, particularly in the tech sector, are characterised by their potential for significant revenue or earnings growth, which can lead to higher returns.
 However, they also come with higher volatility, or 'high beta', compared to cash.
 Therefore, it is not appropriate to benchmark growth equities against cash due to their differing risk profiles and potential returns.

 Like my peers at GAM, I firmly believe in portfolios with focused positions and high active share.
 This does not mean, however, that all consciousness of the opportunity set, or eligible universe, should be eschewed.
 In recent years, a key case in point is that of the MSCI World Growth index, which is the reference performance benchmark for the GAM Disruptive Growth strategy.
 As performance leadership within the global equity market has narrowed after a long period of strong returns from the technology sector (latterly narrowing further into the beneficiaries of Artificial Intelligence), the upper echelons of the index have been dominated by the ‘big beasts’ benefitting from this trend.
 This is no reason to invest in them in and of itself – and avoiding underperformers within this cadre can be a significant source of relative outperformance.
 However, it is important to be cognisant of what constitutes a ‘neutral’ position in order to be able to establish clear blue water between this and our holdings.
-In other words, it is no good being fundamentally positive on a stock if the fund’s holding is smaller than that of the reference benchmark.
+In other words, it is no good being fundamentally positive on a stock if the portfolio’s holding is smaller than that of the reference benchmark.
 This aspect of portfolio construction – and right-sizing positions – is important in my view.

 Embracing active risk in the market is a fundamentally necessary approach.
 While I occasionally hold underweight positions in the largest stocks – generally en route to a more constructive position I maintain a zero weighting in many large caps.
 I am committed to making bold decisions, fully aware of the substantial influence these stocks wield on our relative risk profile.